MykolaSauliak/-service_tensorflow_mesg/README.md

 Use pretrained tensorflow models for image classifying and text analysis

-!Warning: It takes some times to download needed pretrained packages and models
+!Warning: It takes some times to download needed pretrained packages and models To test only models without service use  test_model_loading.js

 ## Contents